Wildlife Management Plans

 Prairie Grouse Management Plan (2011-2015) - Sharp-tailed grouse and greater prairie chickens, collectively prairie grouse, are the most abundant grouse species in South Dakota (SD).
 The vast expanses of open grassland found throughout much of SD provide ideal habitat for these two game birds.
-Although slight differences in micro and macro habitat requirements exist between these two species, management strategies are similar enough to warrant one management plan for prairie grouse in SD.
+Although slight differences in micro and macro habitat requirements exist between these two species, management strategies are similar enough to warrant one management plan for prairie grouse in South Dakota.